syncfusion/ej2-vue-docs/src/maps/maps/print.md

 {% endtab %}

-> Note: The exporting of the Maps as base64 string is not supported for the PDF export.
+>The exporting of the Maps as base64 string is not supported for the PDF export.

 ### Export the tile Maps